keganpremuda/EMRWG/README.md

 <b>Results of Finite Element Method Simulation:<br></b><br/>
   <img src="https://i.imgur.com/0PDEZef.png" height="80%" width="80%" alt="Electric Field Results"/></p>
   <p align="left">
-  The plot of the electric field plot shows where the maximum and minimum amplitudes of the field are with respect to the rectangular waveguide, and shows how the wave will propagate through the guide.</p><br><br><br><br>
+  The plot of the electric field plot shows where the maximum and minimum amplitudes of the field are with respect to the rectangular waveguide, and shows how the waves will propagate through the guide.</p><br><br><br><br>
   <p align="center">
   <img src="https://i.imgur.com/3td20lB.png" height="80%" width="80%" alt="Surface Current Density Results"/></p>
   <p align="left">